-The target level for lead on a one-hour basis, TPb, has been derived from the current (2008) NAAQS for Pb, 0.15 μ g/m3, which is expressed as a three-month rolling average.
-The AL^{Pb} derived from the NAAQS will be implemented on the basis of 30-minute and 60-minute block-averaged particulate readings.
-The particulate Take Action Level notification will be based on a 30-minute downwind block average (TAL^{PM-30}).
-The particulate Stop Work Level will be set on 30-minute (SWL^{PM-30}) and 60-minute (SWL^{PM-60}) downwind block averages.
+The target level for lead on a one-hour basis (TPb), has been derived from the current (2008) NAAQS for Pb, 0.15 μ g/m3, which is expressed as a three-month rolling average.
+The lead action level (AL^{Pb}) derived from the NAAQS will be implemented on the basis of 30-minute and 60-minute block-averaged particulate

-According to Appendix D, "Averaging Period Concentration Estimates" in EPA-454/R-92-024 "Workbook of Screening Techniques for Assessing Impacts of Toxic Air Pollutants (Revised)" December 1992, the appropriate multiplying factor in converting one-hour averaged concentrations to three-month averages is 0.1.
+According to Appendix D, "Averaging Period Concentration Estimates," of EPA-454/R-92-024 "Workbook of Screening Techniques for Assessing Impacts of Toxic Air Pollutants (Revised)" dated December 1992, the appropriate multiplying factor in converting one-hour averaged concentrations to three-month averages is 0.1.
 Therefore, to set an equivalent one-hour allowable concentration consistent with the three-month averaged Pb NAAQS, the NAAQS value of 0.15 μ g/m3 is divided by 0.1, yielding 1.5 μ g/m3 = 0.0015 mg/m3 Pb = TPb.
 Until the AL^{Pb} is established as described below, the default TAL^{PM-30} will be 0.1 mg/m3, and the SWL^{PM-30} will be 0.2 mg/m3 (two times the default TAL^{PM-30}).
 The default SWL^{PM-60} will be 0.1 mg/m3.
+Work completed to date on other portions of the FOP have shown that this is an appropriate default level.